-Execution Mode Immediate, Sequence and CANopen Syntax ABSPLSEN ABSPLSEN See Also PRESET, ALMCLR, MGHP, MGHN, DSIGxxx (DSIGREQ), DOUTxxx (DOUTREQ) Description When the NX Series driver is used in the absolute system, executing this command after releasing the absolute position loss alarm will enable mechanical home seeking operation.
-This command will turn ON the P-REQ output assigned to the driver connector on the CM10/SCX11 for about 1 msec.
+Execution Mode Immediate, Sequence and CANopen Syntax ABSPLSEN See Also PRESET, ALMCLR, MGHP, MGHN, DSIGxxx (DSIGREQ), DOUTxxx (DOUTREQ) Description When the NX Series driver is used in the absolute system, executing this command after releasing the absolute position loss alarm will enable mechanical home seeking operation.
+This command will turn ON the P-REQ output assigned to the driver connector on the CM10/SCX10 for about 1 msec.
 When setting the home position (by executing the PRESET command) without performing a mechanical home seeking operation, the ABSPLSEN command is not required to be executed.
 With the ESMC controller, the ABSPLSEN command is not required to execute even when mechanical home seeking operation is performed.
-Example Command Command Description >ALMCLR >ABSPLSEN >HOMETYP 4 HOMETYP=4 >MGHP 4 #Set the pattern of mechanical home seeking operation.
-Use HOME, LSP and LSN
+Example Command Description Description >ALMCLR >ABSPLSEN >HOMETYP 4 HOMETYP=4 >MGHP #Release the driver absolute position loss alarm #Operation enabled #Set the pattern of mechanical home seeking operation.
+Use HOME, LSP and LSN #Start in the positive direction of mechanical home seeking operation